stenionobres/EntityFrameworkCoreLab/README.md

 ### One to One (1 x 1)

+By default, EF Core creates a field that can assume **null values** in the database.
+This field is a foreign key for the dependent table and assumes the exclusion pattern `ReferentialAction.Restrict`.
+If `DataAnnotation [Required]` is inserted, it assumes the `ReferentialAction.Cascade` exclusion pattern.

+It can be done in two ways:

+1 - A property in the main class referencing the dependent class with a property in the dependent class that represents the key of the main;

+2 - The reverse.
+A property in the main class that represents the dependent key with a property in the dependent class referencing the main class;

 ### One to Many (1 x N)

 If the id of the main entity does not exist in the dependent entity, EF Core inserts it as `shadow property`.
 It is recommended to insert the id property that references the main entity for the sake of clarity in the data model.